Brian-Yee/brian-yee.github.io/_posts/2019-12-19-reading-reflections.markdown

 ==========

 I have outlined some books that I read this year and how they impacted me.
-For the sake of time I did not expound on any of them to deeply *because if you are interested you should read about them and if still intersted _read them_*!
+For the sake of time I did not expound on any of them to deeply **because if you are interested you should read about them and if still interested _read them_**!
 Mine here are only to present a list of books to investigate not convince the reader of this blog to read them.
-Such long books require som skin in the game and me ranting and raving about some of them will not be enough to give any of them the attention they deserve.
+Such long books require some skin in the game and me ranting and raving about some of them will not be enough to give any of them the attention they deserve.